-Students who are not making satisfactory academic progress and have had a warning semester may file a written appeal to the financial aid office within thirty (30) days after notification of denial of financial aid.
+Students who are not making satisfactory academic progress and have had a warning semester may file a written appeal to the financial aid office within thirty (30) days after the first class day of the semester.
 Written appeals should state why the student failed to meet satisfactory academic progress and what has changed that would allow the student to re-achieve the requirements at the end of the next evaluation period.
 Appeals should include documentation that supports the circumstances concerning the failure to maintain the expected level of satisfactory progress.
 If an appeal is granted, the student should meet satisfactory academic progress requirements by the end of the next evaluation period.
 Students are allowed a maximum of two appeals.
 All decisions on appeals are final.
 Students shall be notified of the disposition of their appeal in writing and/or email.

 The Department of Education has recently published new regulations which impact students who repeat courses.
 These regulations are part of a series called Program Integrity Rules and are effective July 1, 2011.

 Students may only receive federal financial aid funding for one repetition of a previously passed course.

 Examples of repeated coursework that may, or may not, count for financial aid eligibility: